Messaging: The Next (Current?) Preference in Communication

 Look around anywhere and you’ll see dozens of people messaging rather than calling on their smartphones.
 It’s still used primarily as a way to communicate with family and friends, but that is now extending to communication between consumers and companies.
 In fact, among millennials just 12% prefer making a phone call to using a messaging app.

 Why?
 For starters, waiting for a response via message is preferable to waiting on hold for an agent.
-Messages also provide a written record of what the company says, which may be helpful later in case there is a dispute.
+Contact center messaging also provides a written record of what the company says, which may be helpful later in case there is a dispute.
 It also allows a way for photos or even video to be incorporated into the exchange, if that becomes necessary.

 Of course, as with any communication channel, customers will expect responses that are timely and helpful.
 That doesn’t always happen when contact centers turn over control of the messaging channel to chatbots.